rsapkf/42/docs/software-and-services.md

 **Note**: This file only contains resources that are NOT in the [./privacy-tools.md](./privacy-tools.md) file.
 Most closed-source software and services go here.

+- Programming Tools
+  - [kite](https://kite.com/) - code completion plugin for Python that works with PyCharm, VS Code, Vim, Spyder, & more.

 - Operating Systems
   - For PC
     - [Oracle Solaris](https://www.oracle.com/solaris)